 I find, the best way to deal with the thought of flying for near on 24 hours is to not think about it!!

-If I really do start to dwell on how long I’ve got to be sat there for.
-I make a point of breaking the journey into segments in my mind.
-A little bit like watching a film.
-You have the beginning, where you’re getting into what it’s all about.
-A middle, which is the gripping full blown story and the end.
-Where it all comes to a mighty conclusion!
+If I really do start to dwell on how long I’ve got to be sat there for, I make a point of breaking the journey into segments in my mind.
+It’s like watching a film – the beginning, where you’re getting into what it’s all about; a middle, which is the gripping full blown story and the end, where it all comes to a mighty conclusion!

-Also, I try and book an aisle and a window seat.
-Where there’s a free seat between, in the hope that we won’t get someone booking it.
-It’s always worth asking at the gate, if any upgrades are available.
-Or if they can assist with any better seating, on our last flight we got offered a row of seats with extra leg room at no extra cost, which was great.
+Also, I try and book an aisle and a window seat, with a vacant seat between, in the hope that we won’t get someone booking it.
+It’s always worth asking at the gate, if any upgrades are available or if they can assist with any better seating.
+On our last flight, we got offered a row of seats with extra leg room at no extra cost, which was great.

-When I’m not eating or drinking, yes the cabin crew, are always feeding you one or the other.
-I find myself watching a film or putting on the eye mask, some soothing music through the headphones and before I know it, I’ve drifted off for a few hours.
+When I’m not eating or drinking – yes the cabin crew, are always feeding you one or the other, I find myself watching a film or putting on the eye mask.
+Listening to some soothing music through the headphones and before I know it, I’ve drifted off for a few hours.
 Usually waking up just in time for the next meal serving!!

 Some airlines provide eye masks, compression socks, toothpaste and toothbrushes.
 As well as plenty of snacks available either through the monitor in your seat or by stretching your legs and making your way to the galley.